Billy Keraf: Kalteng Putra

 In 2020, Billy Keraf signed a one-year contract with Indonesian Liga 2 club Kalteng Putra.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persita Tangerang

-He was signed for Persita Tangerang to play in the Liga 1 in the 2021 season.
-Keraf made his league debut on 28 August 2021 in a match against Persipura Jayapura at the Pakansari Stadium, Cibinong.
+Keraf was signed for Persita Tangerang to play in the Liga 1 in the 2021 season.
+He made his league debut on 28 August 2021 in a match against Persipura Jayapura at the Pakansari Stadium, Cibinong.